Association for Financial Markets in Europe

 26 Mar 2025

-Their ask — The associations request suspension of the Green Asset Ratio (GAR) pending a full review, removal of Fees & Commissions and Trading Book KPIs, and elimination of GAR from Pillar 3 disclosures.
+Message — The associations request suspension of the Green Asset Ratio (GAR) pending a full review, removal of Fees & Commissions and Trading Book KPIs, and elimination of GAR from Pillar 3 disclosures.
 They argue the GAR does not provide meaningful information yet creates significant operational burdens for banks and their clients.123

-How it helps them — This would eliminate very substantial resource requirements and operational exercises for banks.45
+Why — This would eliminate very substantial resource requirements and operational exercises for banks.45

-Who loses — Investors lose standardized metrics for comparing banks' sustainable finance contributions and green asset exposure.6
+Impact — Investors lose standardized metrics for comparing banks' sustainable finance contributions and green asset exposure.6

 Meeting with Almoro Rubin De Cervin (Head of Unit Financial Stability, Financial Services and Capital Markets Union)